BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 9. It is easier for one person or a small team to work on the project and have full stack skills, because there are less abstractions and tools to keep in mind and know (no elaborate build setup, no SPA framework + HTMX is just plain simple)
 10. It is easier to thing about system holistically, since we do not have frontend/backend dichotomy anymore (less layers of abstraction)
 11. It is a new approach, which means that there are less ready to be used UI components
 12. If we have a larger team of people working on the project, the development could be slower, since it is harder to parallelize the work.
 While frontend/backend separation that comes with SPA approach creates more abstractions, it does allow more people to work in parallel since they often just need to agree on the API contract and can then work largely independently
+13. If the server has multiple clients, we will need to write json (most likely) REST API for its other clients, be it mobile apps or other backends (machines).
+We could still use HTMX approach, but if we have to expose API for non-HTML clients anyway, it defeats the major purpose of HTMX and it is more natural to just write SPA

 Overall, HTMX looks like a great technology and an interesting paradigm that we can use to write our web-based apps/systems faster while making them simpler, thus easier to change and maintain. **As said, there are few caveats, and cases where it is just not a good fit, but I highly, highly recommend trying it out.
 Let's simplify web development!**